 Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.36.5.

-Use Python’s exception handling mechanisms to ensure that only the desired named exceptions are caught and handled.
+Ensure that only the desired named exceptions are caught and handled.

+Ensure that all other exceptions that can be thrown are caught by the appropriate handler

 Use the assert statement during the debugging phase of code development to help eliminate undesired conditions from occurring.